Partners

 United States Agency For International Development (USAID)

-USAID works in Liberia and the Mano River Union region with the help of governments and civil society groups like VOSIEDA to address development issues, particularly in fragile situations.
-VOSIEDA is an active Liberian civil society organization that partners regularly with USAID-funded projects such as the ‘Liberia Community Infrastructure Program (LCIP) with DAI, the ‘Ebola Community Action Platform (ECAP), and the Economic Recovery from Ebola for Liberia (EREL) with Mercy Corps.
-Please click the link provided below for more information on our projects in partnership with USAID.
+The United States Agency for International Development (USAID) operates in Liberia and the Mano River Union region in collaboration with governmental entities and civil society organizations, such as VOSIEDA, to address various development challenges, particularly in contexts characterized by fragility.
+VOSIEDA is a prominent Liberian civil society organization that frequently collaborates with USAID-funded initiatives, including the Liberia Community Infrastructure Program (LCIP) in partnership with DAI, the Ebola Community Action Platform (ECAP), and the Economic Recovery from Ebola for Liberia (EREL) in conjunction with Mercy Corps.
+For further information regarding our projects in partnership with USAID, please follow the link below.

 World Food Programme (WFP)